byronkarlen/CS35L-Assignment2/README.md

 Your solution should use the argparse module instead of the obsolescent optparse.
 It should not import any modules other than argparse, string and the non-optparse modules that randline.py already imports.
 Don’t forget to change its usage message to accurately describe the modified behavior.

-See more info about project spec here: https://web.cs.ucla.edu/classes/winter23/cs35L/assign/assign2.html
+See more info about assignment spec here: https://web.cs.ucla.edu/classes/winter23/cs35L/assign/assign2.html